mdazfar2/HelpOps-Hub/ArgoCD Installation/README.md

-Here's the properly aligned README file for installing ArgoCD in a Kubernetes cluster:

----

 # Installing ArgoCD in the Kubernetes Cluster

 Once the cluster is running, you can install ArgoCD inside the cluster.
 You will use ArgoCD for deploying your application.